We know you have questions, and we have answers. If you don't find what you're looking for here, please give us a call! We're always happy to help!

 frequently asked questions about building ADUs, Backyard Offices, & Studios

-ADU FAQs
+FAQs

 An Accessory Dwelling Unit (ADU) is a small, independent home built on the same property as a primary residence.